chilli007123/Dissertation/Dissertation_MD_FILE.md

 Msfvenom is probably one of the most well known tools when it comes to generating payloads for platforms such as, Windows, Mac, and Linux machines.
 With many generic payloads within its database, msfvenom is easy to use and can generate payloads to very specific needs.
 With all previous experiments discussed above using msfvenom, it seems the best way to test the effectiveness of Windows Defender is to see how its developed over the years in combatting payloads from this off-the-shelf tool.
 Msfvenom will also be used in conjunction with some of the other tools discussed below, to create payloads where needed.
 Specifically a couple of different payload types will be generated, `.msi` and `.exe`.
 The first iteration of payloads will consist of a simple reverse TCP shell payload to be encrypted with all 46 types of encryption available.
 After testing is done with the exe format I will repeat the steps above using msi payloads in place.
 Lastly, testing will be conducted further using a templated exe, for this case regedit.exe was selected due to it being in all windows systems and being a file that needs elevated privileges.

 <!-- Talk more about this once you have done some experimentation -->

+## Veil 3.1

+The reason Veil has been selected is due to the contradictry results that were generated over the span of a few years in the section above.
+Veil-Evasion is a famouse framework written in python.
+The framwork can to utilised to produce payloads that can sidestep most of the Avs [@kaushik2022systematic].

 ### AVET

 Anti-Virus evasion tool (AVET) is a popular tool that is commonly used by pen-testers.
 Again this tool is accessible through GitHub and utilises the python language.
 AVET comes with many different payloads and evasion techniques, such as sandbox evasion which make it a great tool to conduct our experiment with.
 AVET payloads will be crafted by using msfvenom (this is built into the tool) and then using each sandbox evasion technique on the payloads.
 This will enable analysis on potentially working techniques and gives the Antivirus a range of evasion techniques to defend against.
 After generating all 32 payloads, they will be deployed onto the windows machine and tested.
 Any positive results will be retested and analysed as to why they worked.